National Council of Educational Research and Training: History

-It is a separate organization from the National Council for Teacher Education.
+It is a separate organisation from the National Council for Teacher Education.

-It is the objective of the NCERT to design and support a common system of education for the country that is national in character, as well as to enable and encourage the diverse cultural practices across the country as a whole.
-Based on the recommendations of the Education Commission (1964–66), the first national policy statement on education was issued in 1968.
-The policy endorsed the adoption of a uniform pattern of school education across the country consisting of 10 years of general education program followed by 2 years of diversified schooling.
+The objective of NCERT is to design and support a common national educational system while enabling and encouraging diverse cultural practices across the country.
+The first national policy statement on education was issued in 1968, based on the recommendations of the Education Commission (1964–66).
+The policy endorsed adopting a uniform pattern of school education across the country, consisting of 10 years of general education followed by 2 years of diversified schooling.

-The NCERT is also behind the formation of the National Science Talent Search Scheme (NTSS) in the year 1963.
-The program was aimed at identifying, nurturing the talented students in India, and rewarding them with scholarships.
-The National Science Talent Search Scheme (NTSS) underwent a major change in the year 1976 with the introduction of the 10+2+3 pattern of education.
-The program was renamed to National Talent Search Scheme with the NTSE examination now being conducted for classes X, XI, and XII.
-Currently, the NTSE exam is conducted only for 10th class students in India in two phases with subjects relating to Mental Ability Test and Scholastic Aptitude Test (SAT) for 100 marks each.
+The NCERT is also responsible for the formation of the National Science Talent Search Scheme (NTSS) in 1963.
+The program aims to identify and nurture talented students in India, and reward them with scholarships.
+The National Science Talent Search Scheme (NTSS) underwent a major change in 1976 with the introduction of the 10+2+3 education pattern.
+The program was renamed the National Talent Search Scheme, and the NTSE examination is now conducted for classes 10, 11, and 12.
+Currently, students in grade 10 sit the exam in two phases, with subjects related to the Mental Ability Test and the Scholastic Aptitude Test (SAT), each worth 100 marks, tested separately.

-The Curriculum for the Ten-year school
+Curriculum for the ten-year school

-This framework came in 1975.
-It emphasized that a curriculum based on the principles laid out in the framework has to be developed on the basis of research.
-Thus for NCERT, the 1970s was a decade flushed with curriculum research and development activities to narrate the content and process of education to Indian realities.
+This framework was established in 1975 and emphasised that a curriculum based on its principles should be developed through research.
+Thus, for NCERT, the 1970s were a decade marked by extensive curriculum research and development aimed at aligning educational content and processes with Indian realities.

 National Curriculum for Elementary and Secondary Education

 This revised curriculum framework was implemented in 1988 following the 1986 National Policy on Education.
-It encompassed 12 years of school education and suggested a reorientation of curricular and instructional materials to make them more child-centered.
-It advocated returning out examination reforms and the implementation of CCE at all stages of education.
+It encompassed 12 years of schooling and suggested reorienting curricular and instructional materials to be more child-centred.
+It advocated conducting examination reforms and implementing CCE at all stages of education.

 National Curriculum Framework for School Education

 This framework came in 2000.
-It stressed the need for a healthful, agreeable, and stress-free adolescence and reduction of the curricular contents.
-Thus a multicultural thematic approach was recommended, environmental education was pronounced upon and language and mathematics got desegregated in the first two years of education.
+It stressed the need for a healthful, agreeable, and stress-free adolescence and reduction of curricular content.
+Thus, a multicultural thematic approach was recommended, environmental education was emphasised, and language and mathematics were integrated in the first two years of education.

-National Curriculum Framework: The council came up with a new National Curriculum Framework in 2005, drafted by a National Steering Committee.
+National Curriculum Framework: The council developed a new National Curriculum Framework in 2005, drafted by a National Steering Committee.
 This exercise was based on 5 guiding principles: